 - The injury would have been less severe had you promptly seen a doctor and followed his or her instructions, so you are partially responsible for the damages.

-Pick up the phone right now and call (404) 760-8600 or click the Contact Us to learn more about how we can help.
+Pick up the phone right now and call our law firm at (404) 760-8600 to schedule a free consultation, or click the Contact Us button to learn more about how our Atlanta premises liability lawyers can help.